fieldtrip/website/example/checkconfig.md

 	data.cfg  % cleaned
 	data2.cfg % not cleaned

 This example showed how trackconfig can be used when doing preprocessing.
-The same approach can be applied for all the main fieldtrip functions.
-(Currently, trackconfig has been implemented in about 20 fieldtrip functions, this will be expanded.)
+The same approach can be applied for all the main FieldTrip functions.
+(Currently, trackconfig has been implemented in about 20 FieldTrip functions, this will be expanded.)

 ## How to use checksize to save disk space

 As explained above, you can use cfg.checksize to set a limit to the size of fields in the output cfg, **[ft_checkconfig](/reference/ft_checkconfig)** then empties fields that are too big.
 Crucial fields such as the trl will never be removed.
-This all pertains to the output cfg, i.e. the cfg that comes out of the function (depending on the fieldtrip function you are using, this is either cfg or data.cfg).
+This all pertains to the output cfg, i.e. the cfg that comes out of the function (depending on the FieldTrip function you are using, this is either cfg or data.cfg).
 This does _not_ change any data.cfg.previous fields.

 However, you may have lots of analysed data on disk, with data.cfgs that might be taking up quite some of your disk space.
 Especially after doing beamforming (sourceanalysis) the output cfg can be large, since the grid is always kept in the data.cfg.
 If you would like to free some disk space (and are sure you can do without these fields), the following trick can be applie